Skip to main content

 • Technical issues with exchange platforms where the asset is traded

-• Rug pull, a type of fraud where malicious creators of a cryptoasset or liquidity pool disappear after customers invest in their fake cryptoassets
+• Rug pull - a type of fraud where malicious creators of a cryptoasset or liquidity pool disappear after customers invest in their fake cryptoassets

 💼 Portfolio risk management

-In building your crypto investment portfolio, it is generally recommended to limit your investment in cryptoassets (and other high risk investments) to 10% of your net assets.
+In building your crypto investment portfolio, it is generally recommended to limit your investment in cryptoassets (and other high-risk investments) to 10% of your net assets.
 A measured approach serves as a risk management strategy and ensures your future financial well-being.

 Summary

 To sum it up, cryptoasset investments offer distinct features and risks compared to traditional investments.
-It’s paramount that you manage your portfolio responsibly, do your own research, and be aware of the potential lack of liquidity when trying to sell a crypto back into fiat currency.
+It’s paramount that you manage your portfolio responsibly, do your own research, and be aware of the potential lack of liquidity when trying to sell crypto back into fiat currency.

 Did this answer your question?